MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/commerce-architecture.md

 Site builder is the web-based authoring interface for the content management and storefront web site rendering systems.
 It provides a WYSIWYG editor for site managers and content authors who will perform the day-to-day workflow tasks of managing and producing the marketing content for the e-Commerce experience.
 Within site builder, a marketer can provide richer marketing detail for specific products enhancing the shopping experience for consumers.
 In addition, site builder includes integrated accessibility reporting, URL management, site map generation, and image focal point management, among other features.
 For more information, see [Online store overview](https://docs.microsoft.com/en-us/dynamics365/commerce/online-store-overview).

 #### External services and apps
-The headless commerce engine exposed via the Commerce Scale Unit allows partners and customers to leverage all of the same channel side capabilities and business logic that is used by the out-of-box e-Commerce and POS components.
+The headless commerce engine exposed via the commerce scale unit allows partners and customers to leverage all of the same channel side capabilities and business logic that is used by the out-of-box e-Commerce and POS components.
 This allows seamless omni-channel capabilities across out-of-box channel components and partner/customer-developed services and applications by tapping into the same data and business process capabilities.
-This also provides access to all out-of-box and ISV-developed surround services that are available through the Commerce Scale Unit.
+This also provides access to all out-of-box and ISV-developed surround services that are available through the commerce scale unit.

 ### Back Office
 #### Dynamics 365 Commerce HQ